quantq011/elevate_ai/app/README.md

+# employee-chatbot

+## ChromaDB integration

+This project includes an optional ChromaDB vector store integration for storing and searching embeddings.

+Quick start:

+- Install dependencies (in your environment):

+  pip install -r requirements.txt

+- Or using pyproject.toml with your tooling (pip, pipx, or poetry).
+Ensure `chromadb` and `openai` are installed.

+- Seed mock data (from project root):

+  python backend\scripts\seed_and_query_chroma.py

+- Start the API and use endpoints:

+  - POST /chroma/seed to seed documents (body: {docs: [...]})
+  - GET /chroma/search?q=your+query to search the Chroma store

+Note: The ChromaStore uses an in-memory Chroma instance by default.
+For embeddings, set Azure OpenAI environment variables (AZURE_OPENAI_ENDPOINT and AZURE_OPENAI_API_KEY) so the provided OpenAI client can compute embeddings.

 # Onboarding Assistant – FastAPI × Streamlit (Azure OpenAI, uv)

 A small demo chatbot for **employee onboarding** that answers policy questions, searches your Markdown docs (development/specifications/tasks), and calls tools (e.g., create IT ticket, check task).